mmbanasaz/StVAR/README.md

-Download "StVAR-0.0.1.tar.gz" file and unzip it in command prompt change the current directory to the location of unziped file. e.g. cd C:\Users\...\StVAR-0.0.1 in comand prompt ''' pip install StVAR'''
+Download "StVAR-0.0.1.tar.gz" file and unzip it in command prompt change the current directory to the location of unziped file. e.g. cd C:\Users\...\StVAR-0.0.1 in comand prompt ''' pip install .'''

 ## Usage